apotonick/uber/README.md

 When included, `Builder` allows to add builder instructions on the class level.
 These can then be evaluated when instantiating the class to conditionally build (sub-)classes based on the incoming parameters.

+Builders can be defined in two different ways.

+## Block Syntax

 ```ruby
 class Listener
   include Uber::Builder